 Having worked with numerous clients, which project would you say is the closest to your heart and why?

-Nithin: I have several plans floating in my mind, such as starting a class, a store, an online course.
+Nithin Rao Kumblekar: I have several plans floating in my mind, such as starting a class, a store, or an online course.
 I get such seemingly random ideas every once in a while.
 Therefore, the one thing I am sure of is the uncertainty of the future.
 But I wish fervently that I draw and paint till the end of my days.

 How would you describe your ideal client?

-Nithin: A person who spends some time checking my portfolio and wholeheartedly placing their trust in me while firmly believing that our collaboration will result in the best in is my ideal client.
+Nithin Rao Kumblekar: A person who spends some time checking my portfolio and wholeheartedly placing their trust in me while firmly believing that our collaboration will result in the best in my ideal client.